Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

 The underlying premise of reporting on the performance of biomarkers, tests, and prediction models (which we generally refer to as ``markers'') is that performance metrics are transportable from one population to another.
 However, in practice, this premise more often than not fails to hold.
-Research has repeatedly shown the performance of markers can vary significantly across populations, especially when the prevalence of the outcome of interest differs\textsuperscript{4}.
-For example, risk prediction models for cardiovascular disease have shown substantial degradation in performance when transported to a new population, leading to substantial risk of harm (defined as the net benefit of using the model being lower than not using it)\textsuperscript{5}.
-The likelihood of harm was reduced when models were updated to account for the difference in prevalences between their source population and the target population.
-In another example, the performance of machine learning models for detecting pneumonia on chest X-rays substantially declined in data from settings not used to train the model\textsuperscript{6}.
+Research has repeatedly shown the performance of markers can vary significantly from one population to another, especially when the prevalence of the outcome of interest varies across populations.\textsuperscript{1}--\textsuperscript{4} For example, risk prediction models for cardiovascular diseases have shown substantial degradation in performance when transported to a new population with differing cardiovascular disease prevalence, leading to substantial risk of harm (defined as the net benefit of using the model being lower than not using it).\textsuperscript{5} The likelihood of harm was reduced when models were updated to account for the difference in outcome prevalences between their source and the target populations.
+Similar findings have been reported for predicting the risk of exacerbations of obstructive lung disease.\textsuperscript{6} In another example, the performance of machine learning models for detecting pneumonia on chest X-rays substantially declined in data from settings not used to train the model.\textsuperscript{7}